ml5js/ml5-website-v02-docsify/docs/welcome/FAQ.md

 ## What happened to older ml5.js releases?

 We are constantly updating the library, but you can still access older versions at any time by changing the version number in your script.
-The [archived website](https://archive.ml5js.org/) and [documentation](https://archive-docs.ml5js.org/) cover materials for version `0.12.2` and earlier.
+The [archived website](https://archive.ml5js.org/) and [documentation](https://archive-docs.ml5js.org/) cover materials for versions `0.12.2` and earlier.

 <br>